pa-yourserveradmin-com/toggl2pl/README.md

 * [x] document existing code, CLI flags and configuration options with Sphinx.
 * [x] freeze existing functional and tweak code to resolve regressions and improve quality.
+- [x] use Flask and move logic to centralized server to communicate with it by using HTTP API with a minimal set of required options.
+But, at the same time keep ability to use the module in server-less mode and directly communicate with Toggl and PL API.
+- [x] use Elasticsearch with Kibana to store and visualize data passed through server to provide flexible reports and analytic mechanisms (for each user and for teams).
 * [ ] unit tests and coverage reports for existing minimal set of features.

-The list above is incomplete, because there are too many ideas and features which can be implemented, for example:

-- extend the list of [supported APIs](#supported-apis) by [Clockify][clockify]
-API in order to provide an alternative to [Toggl][toggl].
-- use, for example, Flask, move logic to centralized server and communicate with it by using HTTP API with a minimal set of required options.
-But, at the same time keep ability to use the module in server-less mode and directly communicate with Toggl and PL API.
-- use Elasticsearch with Kibana to store and visualize data passed through server to provide flexible reports and analytic mechanisms (for each user and for teams).

 ## Internals